-Now the Corel is not giving up the fight, and with the new smart easy to use tools build in new PaintShop Pro 2020 is rising like a phoenix from the ashes.
+Now Corel is not giving up the fight, and with the new intelligent, easy-to-use tools built-in new PaintShop Pro 2020 is rising like a phoenix from the ashes.

-Corel promises that with the new Refine Bush, you’ll be able to select the smallest details such as hair on your photos, and we all know how difficult is the job of cutting out the hair from an image, and nobody likes to do that dirty work.
+Corel promises that with the new Refine Bush, you’ll be able to select the most minor details, such as hair, on your photos.
+We all know how difficult is the job of cutting out the hair from an image, and nobody likes to do that dirty work.

-Besides new advanced Refine Brush, you can also merge different photos with ease – using the Smart Clone option.
+Besides the new advanced Refine Brush, you can also easily merge different photos using the Smart Clone option.

-As we know, migrating from one software to another is a sometimes difficult task, and to make this transition as smooth as possible, Corel offers official tutorials on their site.
+As we know, migrating from one software to another is sometimes difficult.
+To make this transition as smooth as possible, Corel offers official tutorials on their site.

 Like most of the products on the list, the main advantage of PaintShop Pro is the price.
 With a price point of $79.99 and $99.99 is a cheaper option than Photoshop.

-You can try this old Photoshop contender 30 days for free.
+You can try this old Photoshop contender for 30 days for free.

 6. Photos Pos

-Photo Pos is a picture editing software for beginners and also for experts, and if you are one of the two, you can choose between different interfaces, one packed with tools for beginners and the second one for experts.
+Photo Pos is a picture editing software for beginners and also for experts.
+If you are one of the two, you can choose between different interfaces, one packed with tools for beginners and the second one for experts.

-Photos Pro interface resembles Photoshop, so if you’re used to it, you will adjust to its workflow in seconds.
-Like Photoshop, it offers wide assortments of tools that will help you achieve desired results.
+Photos Pro interface resembles Photoshop, so you will adjust to its workflow in seconds if you’re used to it.
+Like Photoshop, it offers a wide assortment of tools to help you achieve desired results.

 Photos Pos is entirely FREE, so if you need a simple photo editor, be sure to check it out and find out if it suits your needs.

 Acorn was launched in 2007, and it was meant to be a cheaper alternative for Photoshop.
-Effects, filters, and other features are equivalent to the ones in Photoshop.
+Effects, filters, and other features are equivalent to Photoshop ones.